Gauvino/jellyfin.org/docs/general/clients/kodi.md

 #### Library Syncing

 This screen allows you to choose which libraries to sync to your Kodi install.
-This process will copy metadata for your media in the local Kodi database, allowing you to browse through your media libraries as if they were native to your device.
+This process will copy metadata for your media into the local Kodi database, allowing you to browse through your media libraries as if they were native to your device.

 Either choose "All" or select individual libraries you would like synced and select OK.
 Syncing the metadata will start automatically.
 The duration of this process varies greatly depending on the size of your library, the power of your local device, and the connection speed to the server.